bugholic/bugholic/README.md

 - [Arog Job Portal](https://github.com/bugholic/jobPortalTS)

 Feel free to check out my repositories and contribute to the projects you find interesting.
 Let’s connect and build something amazing together!

-You can copy this template and edit the sections to better reflect your experiences, projects, and interests.